MichaelDimmitt/informant-rails/README.markdown

 ## Compatibility

-The informant-rails gem supports the following versions of Ruby:
+The informant-rails gem officially supports Ruby 2.0+.
-- 2.x
-- rubinius
-- jruby

 It will work automatically with Rails 3 and up as well as Mongoid 3 and up.